Their Greatest Hits (1971–1975): Artwork

-The cover of the album is an image of a piece of art created by artist Boyd Elder (aka "El Chingadero"), whose work was also used for the cover of One of These Nights.
+The cover of the album is a photograph of a piece of art created by artist Boyd Elder (aka "El Chingadero"), whose work was also used for the cover of One of These Nights.
 The piece consists of a painted plastic cast of an eagle skull against a light-blue background made of silver mylar.
 The bumpy appearance of the background gave rise to a myth that it was covered in cocaine powder that the band snorted after the photo shoot.
 The band chose not to debunk that myth, though Glenn Frey reportedly also noticed the resemblance and told Elder that the background reminded him of "a field of blow" (a slang term for cocaine).
 The artist was paid $5,000 for his work on the cover.

 As with One of These Nights, the original vinyl editions of Their Greatest Hits (1971–1975) featured messages printed onto the inner dead wax.
 In this case, "Happy New Year, Glyn" and "With Love from Bill" appear on sides one and two, respectively.